Daniel J. Frey

 They are to do no harm.

-I think our elected officials from dog catcher to President should take that same oath.
+I think our elected officials, from dog catchers to Presidents, should take that same oath.

 To do no harm.

-Hurting people for political power for political gain is evil.
+Harming people for the sake of political power or gain is evil.

 Sociopaths the world over practice that ideal as a large part of their personal philosophy.

-In the book, The Sociopath Next Door by Martha Stout, Ph.D. tells us that 1 in 25 people are sociopaths.
+In the book The Sociopath Next Door, Martha Stout, Ph.D., tells us that 1 in 25 people are sociopaths.

-The sociopath is the one that's making trouble and never taking responsibility for the disaster they created.
+The sociopath is the one who's making trouble and never taking responsibility for the disaster they created.

 Doesn't that sound like the President?